joeyviolacode/relias-challenge/README.md

 ### How to run

 This project is written in Django, so there are a few steps to get it up and running locally.
-First, you'll need to make sure you have python 3 and pipenv installed.
+First, you'll need to make sure you have python3 and pipenv installed.
 Once that is done, clone the repo.
 You'll need to rename the file "project/.env.sample" to "project/.env".

 You'll also need an API key for The Movie Database.
 If you have your own, feel free to use it.
 If you don't, one should have been supplied for you.
 That key will need to be added into the .env file as: